laktoosivaba/cy/README.md

 ## Missing features

-### Retirement of automatically created topics with no publishers

-Pattern subscribers (e.g., `/?/foo/*`) will automatically create new topics in the background when gossips matching the pattern are received.
-This will create issues with small nodes if the network sees some topic churn, because it will leave local tombstones taking up memory (computationally they are basically ~free).

-The solution is simple: maintain a new topic index that only contains topics *without local publishers* that are *coupled only with pattern subscribers* ordered by *last extrinsic activity*.
-Extrinsic activity is the reception of a heartbeat gossiping that topic, or receiving a transfer on that topic.
-Updating the index on every received transfer might be computationally expensive if it's an AVL tree; perhaps it could be replaced with a doubly-linked list, where on each update the topic is simply moved to the end, which is a constant-complexity operation; the oldest topic will be kept in the beginning of the list.

-The automatic retirement timeout should be set to a value greater than the topic scalability limit (say 1000 topics) times maximum heartbeat period (let's say 0.5 seconds), so ~10 minutes.
-There should be API to override this value.

-Alternatively, the user could specify the maximum number of automatic subscriptions, so that when the number is exceeded, the library will retire the oldest topic.
-This may cause subscription churn if not used carefully though.

 ### Type assignability checking

 There is currently no robust solution on the horizon, but one tentative solution is to suffix the topic name with the type name.
 For example, if we have `zubax.fluxgrip.Feedback.1.0`, the topic could be named `/magnet/rear/status.fb1`, where `.fb1` hints at the type name and version.